JeffHing/angular-cabinet/README.md

 <!-- Copyright 2015.
 Author: Jeffrey Hing.
 All Rights Reserved.
 MIT License -->

-# TODO
-* Check if handler is called on showing of first tab
-* Specify which default class names are added to the elements
-* Verify the allowed options are correct
-* Test against IE8
-* Cleanup directive explanations
-* Verify TOC links
-* Checkin Distribution files

 # AngularCabinetDirective

-AngularCabinetDirective is a set of directives that can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
+AngularCabinetDirective is a set of directives that can be used to create a wide variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.